Bipartisan Commission on Biodefense: Other reports and publications

-Since the release of its National Blueprint for Biodefense, the commission has released nine other reports: Biodefense Indicators: One Year Later, Events Outpacing Federal Efforts to Defend the Nation (December 2016); Defense of Animal Agriculture (October 2017); Budget Reform for Biodefense: Integrated Budget Needed to Increase Return on Investment (2018); Holding The Line On Biodefense: State, Local, Tribal, and Territorial Reinforcements Needed (October 2018); Diagnostics for Biodefense - Flying Blind with No Plan to Land (November 2020); The Apollo Program for Biodefense: Winning the Race Against Biological Threats (2021); Biodefense in Crisis: Immediate Action Needed to Address National Vulnerabilities (2021), Insidious Scourge: Critical Infrastructure at Biological Risk (2021), Saving Sisyphus: Advanced Biodetection for the 21st Century, The Athena Agenda: Advancing the Apollo Program for Biodefense (April 2022), Boots on the Ground: Land Grant Universities in the Fight Against Threats to Food and Agriculture (May 2022), Box the Pox: Reducing the Risk of Smallpox and Other Orthopox Viruses (February 2024), The National Blueprint for Biodefense: Immediate Action Needed to Defend Against Biological Threats (April 2024) and its appendix, Proposed Congressional Hearings on the Recommendations of the 2024 National Blueprint for Biodefense: We are Still Dangerously Unprepared (May 2024), and Battle Rattle: Fast Movers for Military Biodefense (May 2025).
+Since the release of its National Blueprint for Biodefense, the commission has released 14 other reports: Biodefense Indicators: One Year Later, Events Outpacing Federal Efforts to Defend the Nation (December 2016); Defense of Animal Agriculture (October 2017); Budget Reform for Biodefense: Integrated Budget Needed to Increase Return on Investment (2018); Holding The Line On Biodefense: State, Local, Tribal, and Territorial Reinforcements Needed (October 2018); Diagnostics for Biodefense - Flying Blind with No Plan to Land (November 2020); The Apollo Program for Biodefense: Winning the Race Against Biological Threats (2021); Biodefense in Crisis: Immediate Action Needed to Address National Vulnerabilities (2021), Insidious Scourge: Critical Infrastructure at Biological Risk (2021), Saving Sisyphus: Advanced Biodetection for the 21st Century, The Athena Agenda: Advancing the Apollo Program for Biodefense (April 2022), Boots on the Ground: Land Grant Universities in the Fight Against Threats to Food and Agriculture (May 2022), Box the Pox: Reducing the Risk of Smallpox and Other Orthopox Viruses (February 2024), The National Blueprint for Biodefense: Immediate Action Needed to Defend Against Biological Threats (April 2024) and its appendix, Proposed Congressional Hearings on the Recommendations of the 2024 National Blueprint for Biodefense: We are Still Dangerously Unprepared (May 2024), Battle Rattle: Fast Movers for Military Biodefense (May 2025), and Promote the Antidote: Reducing the Risk from Toxins (May 2026).
+The Commission also made artificial intelligence the 16th technology priority in its Apollo Program for Biodefense.

 In early 2019, author Max Brooks partnered with the commission to author and publish a graphic novel called GERM WARFARE: A Very Graphic History.
-Brooks is the author of World War Z and is a non-resident fellow at the Modern War Institute at West Point and at the Scowcroft Center for Strategy and Security at the Atlantic Council..
+Brooks is the author of World War Z and is a non-resident fellow at the Modern War Institute at West Point and at the Scowcroft Center for Strategy and Security at the Atlantic Council.
 The novel "depicts previous biological warfare events, the possibilities for the future, and the continued need for public health security."

-Activities

-The commission's bipartisan activities include meetings, research, issuing reports, testifying before Congress, and meeting with officials at the White House.

-Dr. George said that the commission would stay engaged with Congress to help it understand and make the improvements that the commission recommended.

 Previously, the commission teamed up with the Alliance for Biosecurity, and Trust for America's Health to conduct a survey of Americans' thoughts about biosecurity.
 According to the Alliance, Americans are concerned about biological threats.

+Congressional Hearings

+The commission's bipartisan activities include meetings, research, issuing reports, meeting with officials at the White House and in every Administration, and testifying before Congress.